Hampshire Hackers Golf Society

-With effect from January 1st 2008, there is a corporate membership available for businesses.
+With effect from January 1st 2008, there was a corporate membership made available for businesses.
 It allows a maximum of four members per corporate membership and the cost for this is £40.00 per annum, renewable on the 1st January of the New Year.
 The membership allows 1 of the named corporate members to play as a full member at each event and entitles them to the full benefits of being a member.
 If 2 or more of the corporate members play the same event, only 1 will be entitled to the benefits of full membership, the remainder will be classed as guests.
 The Member is allowed to invite guests.

 Although this is a society for all types of golfers, we request that players must have played before and have a reasonable grasp of the game.

 HHGS members are entitled to play as often or as little as they wish depending on their work commitments.
 However, to qualify for end of year prizes, a member must play a minimum of four society games during the year.